porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 - God is in the form of a man, (Joseph Smith, Journal of Discourses, vol. 6, p.
 3).

 As I read through Joseph Smith's Journal of Discourses, vol. 6, p.
-3, I am struggling to find the place where this doctrine is mentioned, "God is in the form of a man".
+3, I was unable to find the place where this doctrine is mentioned, "God is in the form of a man".
 However, I do find the following quote,

 > "I want to ask this congregation − every man, women, and child, to answer the question in their own heart, what kind of a being God is?
 Ask yourselves; turn your thoughts into your hearts, and say if any of you have seen, heard, or communed with him.
 This is a question that may occupy your attention for a long time.
 I again repeat the question − What kind of a being is God?
 Does any man or woman know?
 Have any of you seen him, heard him, or communed with him?
 Here is the question that will peradventure from this time henceforth occupy your attention."